SaiTeja250802/Research-Assistant/README.md

 ## Project Structure

-The project is divided into two main directories:

 -   `frontend/`: Contains the React application built with Vite.
 -   `backend/`: Contains the LangGraph/FastAPI application, including the research agent logic.